kanisterio/kanister/design/kanister-kopia-integration.md

       <redacted>
 ```

-The `spec.server.accessSecret` property provides a list of access credentials
+The `spec.server.accessSecretRef` property provides a list of access
-used by data mover clients to authenticate with the Kopia repository server.
+credentials used by data mover clients to authenticate with the Kopia
+repository server.
 This is discussed in more detail in the
 [Server Access Users Management](#server-access-users-management) section.

 The Kopia repository server `Pod` resource can be accessed through a K8s
 `Service`.
-The `spec.server.labelSelector` property is used to determine the
+The `spec.server.networkPolicy` property is used to determine the
-labels used in the `podSelector` of the `NetworkPolicy` resource that controls
+selector used in the `namespaceSelector` or `podSelector` of the
-the ingress traffic to the repository server.
+`NetworkPolicy` resource that controls the ingress traffic to the repository
+server from a namespace other than the `kanister` namespace.

 The `status` subresource provides conditions and status information to ensure
 that the controller does not attempt to re-create the repository server during